maui671/meshtak/README.md

 ## What MeshTAK Does

 - Connects to a Meshtastic node via TCP
-- Subscribes to Meshtastic pubsub events
+- Utilizes the Python Meshtastic CLI to actively poll nodes for location
-- Tracks node callsigns and positions
+- Extrapolates node callsigns and positions
-- Rate-limits position updates per node
-- Converts positions into CoT XML
+- Converts node positions into CoT XML
-- Sends CoT events to a TAK server via UDP
+- Sends CoT packets to a TAK server via UDP

-TAK clients (ATAK / WinTAK) then display Meshtastic nodes as live map objects.
+TAK clients (ATAK / WinTAK / WebTAK / iTAK) then display Meshtastic nodes as live TAK users.

 ---